8 Amazing Videos to Teach and Practice Mindfulness with Kids

 Mindfulness is an amazing tool.

-These kids mindfulness videos help teach this tool.
 It’s good for kids, and adults, and it’s quickly become a new catchphrase and a popular teaching strategy to incorporate into all classrooms and settings.

 Mindfulness is gaining some good research, too, on how it can be important for kids’ cognition and stress reduction.